Work as a PADI Divemaster

 I fell in love with diving the moment I hit the water.
 So when I was looking for an extended break from my job in Hong Kong and an opportunity to advance my diving skills while gaining exposure to another Asian culture,

-Chosing a Course
+Choosing a PADI Divemaster Course

 Divers who enter the DM course are transitioning from hobbyists to professionals.
 Thus it is important to consider where and with whom you want to do the course.
 I chose Vietnam for the culture, and because I like exploring